top of page

 • Kópavogur: This town is home to a large elf stone where a tiny elf chapel has been constructed, demonstrating the residents' respect for the elves in Iceland.

-These elf houses in Iceland are scattered across the country and serve as a fascinating cultural symbol, encapsulating the country's enchanting blend of myth, tradition, and respect for nature.
+These houses in Iceland that you see below are scattered across the country and serve as a fascinating cultural symbol, encapsulating the country's enchanting blend of myth, tradition, and respect for nature.
+However, they are not elf houses as many people believe.

 Elves houses in Iceland